premnacup/snake_game/README.md

 - **Power-Ups**:
   - **Double Length**: Instantly doubles the snake’s length, making gameplay trickier as you navigate the stage.
   - **Magnet**: Pulls nearby food items closer to the snake, making it easier to grow.
-- **Obstacles**: Each stage includes obstacles that the snake must avoid, adding strategic elements to the game.
+- **Obstacles**: A stage includes obstacles that the snake must avoid, adding strategic elements to the game.

 ## How to Play